Skip to main content

 2. Configuration Caching

 Fetching settings directly from spreadsheet cells is one of the slowest operations in Google Apps Script.
-When the "Generate Trades" script runs, it frequently needs to reference your API keys, tax rules, and asset specifications.
+When the "Generate Trades" script runs, it frequently needs to reference the data in your Configuration sheet — your asset and option contract specifications, accounts and categories, account tax-group mappings, stock splits, and tax rates.
 Caching these settings in memory significantly reduces execution time by eliminating redundant "Read" calls to the Configuration sheet.

-- Asset & Options: Asset ticker-specific settings and option contract specifications.
+• Assets & Options: Asset ticker-specific settings (currency, sector, price source…) and option contract specifications.

 Enabling Configuration Cache